oracle-devrel/cool.devo.build/README.md

 Each project repo (and the root repo) can contain as many pages written in Markdown as you like.
 The only technical requirement for a page is that it contain the appropriate front matter.
 There are stylistic guidelines that will be enforced in the content, but any text file with the `.md` extension and the requisite front matter will render as part of the site.

 Within a project repo, directories become parts of the url (permalink) for the page.
-Submodule repos are added within the `/collections` directory, and the base URL for any collection is `devo.build/collections/PROJECT-SLUG`.
+Submodule repos are added within the root directory, and the base URL for any collection is `cool.devo.build/PROJECT-SLUG`.
 The slug will be assigned by the maintainers when the submodule is added.

-(The `collections` directory is purely for organization.
-It's entirely possible to create other parent directories.
-As long as they contain the right formatting, there can be as many as needed.
-Room for future expansion, as needed.)

 ### Required front matter